Constraining Inflationary Particle Production with CMB Polarization: Forecasting Sensitivity for Localized Hotspot Searches in Temperature and Polarization

 It is computationally straightforward to extend this approach to a joint analysis of $T$ and $E$, by analogy to the multi-frequency matched-filter formalism~\cite{Haehnelt:1995dg,Melin:2006qq,Zubeldia_2023,Zubeldia:2022gva}.
 In the joint analysis, we must account for the non-zero covariance of the $T$ and $E$ fields arising from $C_{\ell}^{TE}$.
 The variance of the resulting joint estimator is given by

 Here, $C_{\ell,\text{Exp}}^{-1,XX'}$ is the matrix inverse of the full $(T,E)$ covariance matrix, \textit{i.e.}, the matrix containing diagonal blocks of $C_\ell^{TT}$ and $C_\ell^{EE}$ and an off-diagonal block of $C_\ell^{TE}$.
-In practice, while this joint $T\times E$ analysis would put minor improvements on the \emph{Planck} bounds ($10-20\%$), they are not nearly as striking as the improvement associated with using higher-resolution CMB data (for which one could well do a joint analysis).
+In practice, while this joint $T\times E$ analysis would yield minor improvements for the \emph{Planck} sensitivities ($10-20\%$), they are not nearly as striking as the improvement associated with using higher-resolution CMB data (for which one could well do a joint analysis).

 We now apply this procedure to an optimal cosmic-variance-limited experiment (denoted CV, with $\mathcal{N}_\ell=0$), with results shown in Figure~\ref{fig:exclusions}.
-We find dramatic differences between the constraints from temperature and polarization, where for $\eta_*\leq 150~\text{Mpc}$ or $\eta_*\geq 500~\text{Mpc}$ the constraints from $E$ are $\sim1.6\times$ better than those from $T$, and on intermediate scales the improvement factor varies between 0.8 (in the small region of parameter space where $T$ is superior) to 1.4.
-Strikingly, polarization provides almost uniformly stronger bounds than temperature across the full parameter space.
-This is emphasized by Figure~\ref{fig:exclusions}, where we see that for $\eta_*\geq 300$~\text{Mpc}, \emph{Planck} E-mode constraints are stronger than those inferred from a CV-limited temperature experiment.
+We find dramatic differences between the sensitivities from temperature and polarization, where for $\eta_*\leq 150~\text{Mpc}$ or $\eta_*\geq 500~\text{Mpc}$ the sensitivities from $E$ are $\sim1.6\times$ better than those from $T$, and on intermediate scales the improvement factor varies between 0.8 (in the small region of parameter space where $T$ is superior) to 1.4.
+Strikingly, polarization provides almost uniformly stronger sensitivity than temperature across the full parameter space.
+This is emphasized by the right panel of Figure~\ref{fig:exclusions}, where we see that for $\eta_*\geq 300$~\text{Mpc}, \emph{Planck} E-mode hotspot sensitivities are stronger than those inferred from a CV-limited temperature experiment.

 We should also note that the CV limit is very sensitive to the value of $\ell_{\rm max}$ used in the sum in Equations~\eqref{eq.var} and~\eqref{eq.TEvar}.
 In Figure~\ref{fig:widefigure_FISHforcs} (black curves), we present results for $\ell_{\rm max}=3500$, which provides a reasonable comparison with current and proposed future experiments~\cite{Atkins:2024jlo,ACT:2025fju,Bleem_2022,SimonsObservatory:2025wwn,Abazajian:2019eic}.
 We also demonstrate in Figure~\ref{fig:widefigure_FISHforcs} that in the optimal case a joint $T \times E$ search only provides marginal improvement over a search using polarization alone ($\sim 5-25\%$, where the maximum is reached in the small regime where temperature constraints overtake those from polarization).
 This occurs since the temperature and polarization are only weakly correlated, and the constraints due to polarization are almost uniformly better than those from temperature.
 The fact that polarization dominates the constraints is quite interesting and is a striking consequence of the differing noise (including noise from the standard-model CMB fluctuations) and transfer functions in $T$ and $E$.